-Westerners have grown increasingly cynical of democratic socialism.
-The collapse of traditional morality, along with a declining institutionalized Christianity focused on guilt and survival, has left many open to alternative beliefs.
+The collapse of traditional morality, along with the decline of institutional Christianity, has left many open to alternative beliefs.
 Buddhism seems an attractive alternative in a world of greed and violence.
-It offers self-fulfilment, inner peace and eternal rest.
+It offers self-fulfillment, inner peace and eternal rest.
 It provides a way free from absolutes and judgmentalism.
 It provides morality, a gentle spirit and a realistic destiny, along with a high view of ecology.